-Get a printable guide to planning your elementary, middle or high school visit here!
+Get a printable guide to help you plan your elementary, middle, or high school visit.

-- Do your homework before visiting schools.
+- Do your homework.
 Read about the schools you'll be visiting.
-Examine their school profiles on GreatSchools.org and make note of any questions that arise about student performance, resources or teacher background.
-You'll want to ask the principal these questions when you visit each school.
-Talk to other parents and go to the online edition of the local newspaper to search for articles about the schools.
+Examine their school profiles on GreatSchools.org.
+Talk to other parents and check your local newspaper for articles about the schools.

 Key questions to ask

 - Does this school have a particular educational philosophy or mission?

 - Is the school implementing the Common Core State Standards, and if so, what is the procedure and timeline for teacher training and implementation?

 - What is this school's approach to student discipline and safety?